Elizabeth Harper, Author at Ceetak

 Polyurethane as a seal material

-The foam in your armchair.
+Polyurethane as a seal material The foam in your armchair.
 The strap on your wristwatch.
 The wheels on a supermarket shopping trolley and beyond; Polyurethane certainly has a diverse range of uses since its invention almost 85 years ago.
-Aside from day-to-day products; it is also a highly capable and versatile sealing material – and an option that is often … Continued
+Aside from day-to-day products; it is also a highly capable and versatile sealing material – and … Continued

 Diaphragms for precise control in critical applications

-In applications that require precise and rapid pressure responses, our diaphragms offer an engineered sealing solution for high performance valves and actuators.
+Diaphragms for precise control in critical applications In applications that require precise and rapid pressure responses, our diaphragms offer an engineered sealing solution for high performance valves and actuators.
 Why use diaphragms?
 Diaphragms provide excellent sealing results in multiple applications.
-For example: Valves, actuators, pumps, pressure & flow control, pressure switches/sensors, dispensing, metering, ventilation, and media separation applications.
-Valves and actuators controlling … Continued
+These include valves, actuators, pumps, pressure & flow control, pressure switches/sensors, dispensing, metering, ventilation, and … Continued

 Rotary seals for heavy duty transportation

 Supply Plus Ltd designs, manufactures, supplies and distributes safety and fuel delivery equipment, with brands including AS Fire & Safety, Bayley and Collins Youldon.
-The application Our customer, Supply Plus approached us with a requirement for their 2” Swing joint power spindle.
-The outlet pipe from the fuel tank on delivery vehicles is fed into … Continued
+They approached us to design a rotary seal to replace their existing solution which was causing leakage during downtime.
+The application Supply Plus initially approached us with a requirement for their … Continued

 Special coated O-rings for renewable energy application

-Our customer manufactures wind sensors for a variety of applications in different environments.
-This seal application was within ultrasonic wind sensors designed for wind turbine control.
-The Application For optimal performance wind turbines need critical, consistent and reliable data on wind speed and wind direction measurements.
-Therefore we recommended special coated O-rings for this renewable … Continued
+Special coated O-rings for renewable energy application Our renewable energy customer manufactures wind sensors for a variety of applications in different environments.
+This seal application, within ultrasonic wind sensors, is designed for wind turbine control.
+We explore here why special coated o-rings are needed for this application, regularly exposed to harsh conditions.
+The application For … Continued

-Our customer manufactures wind sensors for a variety of applications in different environments.
-This seal application was within ultrasonic wind sensors designed for wind turbine control.
+Our renewable energy customer manufactures wind sensors for a variety of applications in different environments.
+This seal application, within ultrasonic wind sensors, is designed for wind turbine control.
+We explore here why special coated o-rings are needed for this application, regularly exposed to harsh conditions.

 The sensors that provide this must be able to operate continuously for many years, sometimes in the harshest of weather.

-Operating conditions are extremely challenging as the wind turbine sensors (and accompanying electronics) are exposed to fluctuating, extreme environmental changes over the years.
+Operating conditions are extremely challenging because fluctuating, extreme environmental changes constantly batter the wind turbine sensors (and accompanying electronics).

 Depending on the location of the turbines, temperatures can range from -40°C to +90° C. Additionally, humidity changes from 0-100%, and turbines are subject to rain, hail, snow, ice, lightning, vibration, sand, corrosion and altitude.

 For this application, the required life cycle of the sensors is10+ years.
-Therefore, to achieve this, a robust protective housing for the electronics and sensors requires a series of reliable, consistent, high-quality seals.
+To achieve this, the electronics and sensors need a robust protective housing.
+This design requires a series of reliable, consistent, high-quality seals to house the electronics and sensors.
 These will perform without compromise in challenging conditions.
+Our engineers subjected the sensors to rigorous testing to confirm life cycle performance, ultimately awarding them an IPX6K rating.

-Each size of sensor requires a set of environmental seals in the separated top and bottom sections.
-Together with our customer’s intensive testing program, we specified EPDM O-rings (which offered exceptional ozone resistance) with a special coating.
+Each sensor size uses a set of environmental seals in the separated top and bottom sections.
+Together with our customer’s intensive testing program, we specified EPDM o-rings (which offer exceptional ozone resistance) with a special coating.

 The coatings are colour coded for identification purposes according to the size of sensor.
 Therefore, this creates a fool-proof assembly process with no risk of error by operators.

-Our range of seals have been cycle tested and approved by our customer.
-Furthermore, these have been built into nearly half of wind turbine projects globally.
+Successfully built into nearly half of wind turbines globally, our range of seals have been cycle tested and approved by our customer.